-A Manhattan grand jury, investigating former President Donald Trump over a hush money payment to the adult film star Stormy Daniels, has indicted him on criminal charges related to misstating the purpose of the payment.
+This is also the second time in a year that Trump has been charged criminally.
+A Manhattan grand jury, investigating former President Donald Trump over a hush money payment to the adult film star Stormy Daniels, indicted him on criminal charges related to misstating the purpose of the payment back in March 2023.
 (This can be considered a felony if it is done to hide another crime.)
-This makes Trump the first former president in U.S. history to be charged with a crime.
-Trump also faces criminal probes by the Fulton County district attorney in Atlanta and the Department of Justice in Washington, D.C.
+Trump also faces criminal probes by the Fulton County district attorney in Atlanta.

 So, what does that mean for Trump, who is running for president again in 2024?
 If Trump is indicted on criminal charges, wouldn't he receive a lifetime ban from the White House?